Development of Climate Projections for California and Identification of Priority Projections

 Project Innovation

-This project will integrate the latest bias correction and downscaling approaches applied to the recently produced global climate models (GCMs) with an engagement process to develop a robust, usable, set of climate projections applicable for California.
+This project integrated the latest bias correction and downscaling approaches applied to the recently produced global climate models (GCMs) with an engagement process to develop a robust, usable, set of climate projections applicable for California.
 The dynamical and hybrid statistical-dynamical downscaling along with the hydrologic modeling, hourly sea level projections proposed is unique.
 It will provide California with one of the world's most comprehensive, high resolution climate data sets and by working with stakeholders the data developed will be regionally relevant.
 This project provides the climate projections that IOUs and other stakeholders need to plan and adapt to such changes.
-Both a full and comprehensive set of data, and a reduced set of priority climate projections will be supplied.
+Both a full and comprehensive set of data, and a reduced set of general use projections will be supplied.
 The project will supply data that can support the 5th Assessment and studies in agriculture, human health, water management, infrastructure planning, energy demand, and wildfire threats.

 Project Benefits